angela-barone/angela-barone/README.md

 😄  I'm currently a candidate for the Code First Girls Degree in Full-Stack Development

 🎓  I am a Law and Finance graduate currently switching to Tech.
-I hope to become a DevOps Engineer or a Full-Stack Developer!

 🌱  I’m on track for learning more about C#, .NET, ReactJS, Python, TypeScript and Cloud Architecture.